ali-kin4/ali-kin4.github.io/README.md

 2. Customize any section in `index.html` (texts, images, or styles).
 3. Replace Formspree form ID or PayPal link as needed.
 4. Commit changes.
-5. Enable GitHub Pages in your repo settings → Source: `main` → folder: `/root`.
+5. In your Vercel dashboard, create a new project from this repo and add `GEMINI_API_KEY` under **Settings → Environment Variables**.
-6. Visit your new live site at `https://yourusername.github.io/`
+6. Run `vercel --prod` to deploy your static site and serverless functions.

 ---